temparc/404-tester/readme.md

 # 404 Link Tester

 This is a small utility that will check a list of absolute links from a CSV file and sort them into separate CSV files for 200 or 404 status codes.
+This utility will not follow redirects but can be adjusted to do so by removing

 To get started, run: